Odell Beckham Jr.: Professional career

-New York Giants
+New York Giants (first stint)

 2014 season

 Beckham was selected by the New York Giants with the 12th overall pick in the first round of the 2014 NFL draft.
 He was the third wide receiver to be selected that year.
 He signed a four-year contract with the Giants on May 19, 2014.
 The deal was for $10.4 million with a $5.88 million signing bonus.

 After missing a majority of the training camp, preseason, and the first four games of the season because of a hamstring injury, Beckham made his debut on October 5, 2014, in Week 5 against the Atlanta Falcons recording four receptions for 44 yards and a touchdown in the 30–20 victory.
 In his first Monday Night Football game against the Indianapolis Colts, Beckham caught eight passes for 156 yards in the 40–24 loss.
 Against the Seattle Seahawks in Week 10, he caught seven passes for 108 yards in the 38–17 loss.
 On November 23, 2014, during a game against the Dallas Cowboys on Sunday Night Football, Beckham had 10 catches for 146 yards and two touchdowns, including a one-handed touchdown reception hailed as the "catch of the year", with Cris Collinsworth, Tony Dungy, Victor Cruz and LeBron James all saying that it was one of the best catches ever.
 Beckham made this catch despite a pass interference penalty called on Dallas cornerback Brandon Carr while diving backwards with full extension of his right hand using only three fingers.
 The Giants still lost by a score of 31–28 due to a late fourth quarter touchdown throw from Tony Romo to Dez Bryant.
 On December 8, 2014, the Pro Football Hall of Fame put Beckham's game-worn jersey from his famous one-handed catch game against Dallas on display.

 Beckham finished November with 38 receptions, 593 receiving yards and two touchdowns.
 He had at least 90 yards receiving in all five games in November, setting an NFL rookie record for a calendar month.
 He also broke Bill Groman's and Randy Moss's rookie record for consecutive games with 90 or more receiving yards in a season.
 In Week 14, Beckham extended his 90 receiving yard streak to 6 games, recording 11 receptions for 131 yards and a touchdown in a 36–7 victory over the Tennessee Titans.
 He also joined Bill Groman as the only rookies to have over 700 receiving yards in a six-game span.